 - The Ruta officially begins in Sonsonate, which is easily reachable from La Libertad, the main beach town and transportation hub for El Salvador’s beach area.
 The route then winds through the towns Apaneca and Ataco ending in Ahuachapan.

-- From Juyayua we explored the route by chicken bus, take bus 249 and 53.
+From Juyayua we explored the route by chicken bus, take bus 249 and 53.
+Check with your hotel, but bus 249 takes you around the route to all the towns on the ruta.

 Los Chorros De Callera